↑

 • 1 tablespoon raw honey (70 calories, 0 grams protein, 0 grams fiber)

-With the ingredients and brands I used, the approximate totals for protein, fiber, and calories are:
+With the brands I used, approximate totals are 33 grams of protein, 7 grams of fiber, and 470 calories.

 • 1 slice of toasted Silver Hills Bakery bread (100 calories, 6 grams protein, 4 grams fiber)